-Training for BRAG?
+Training to cycle BRAG?
 Injuries are bound pop up from time to time.
 Knowing the proper treatment can hasten your recovery and get you back on the saddle.

-When should you use ice or heat for an injury?
+When should you use ice or heat for a cycling injury?

 This is a common question.
 Surprisingly, there is little research on the subject, despite our frequent use of both.

 Ice restricts blood flow and numbs the area to which it is applied.
 It’s generally recommended for acute (new) injuries or when trying to reduce swelling and inflammation.
 Given the restriction in blood flow, avoid ice for more chronic (~6 weeks old) injuries as it can limit healing.